MoscaDotTo/Winapp2/Tools/WinappDebug/readme.md

 * Improperly formatted RECURSE and REMOVESELF
 * Missing pipes or equalities ( '|' or '=' )
 * Missing backslashes after %EnvironmentVariables%
+* Spaces in %Environment Variables%

 Detected style errors include:
 * Improper alphabetization ordering
 * Improper CamelCasing
 * Entries that are enabled by default
+* Leading and trailing whitespace

 ### How to use